Bill Crisp Senior Center

 These are lecture-style programs with an FCPR Park Ranger that will be one-hour presentations, featuring a different topic each month.

-55+; 1st Wed. of each month; 1-2 pm; Free
+55+; 1st Wed. of every other month; 1-2 pm; Free

 Pinochle